Listen to this blog post

 6. Safety Resolutions

 Go through the house and secure all rugs, electric cords.
 Clear out any furniture or items that may be a tripping hazard.
 Install grab bars in the bathroom, hallway, bedroom and any area that may be hard to get up or down.
-Check out this old post to help.
+Check out this old post to help with home safety for senior parents.

 7. Socialize Resolutions

-Join a support group, or club to keep you interact with like-minded people in your situation to stay connected.
-When our loved ones who socialize, have the strongest sense of purpose are much less likely to become depressed.
+Join a support group, or club to keep you interacting with like-minded people in your situation to stay connected.
+When our loved ones who socialize, have the strongest sense of purpose are much less likely to become depressed and be healthier.

 8. Manage Stress and Happiness Resolutions